migueltorrescosta/migueltorrescosta.github.io/_posts/2018-01-04-From-Surviving-To-Living.md

 ## Can we fix the situation?

-Given the premises, we need to make sure Anne's spending money is double John's spending money.We have a total salary of £2100.
+Given the premises, we need to make sure Anne's spending money is double John's spending money.
+We have a total salary of £2100.
 Both Anne and John need £600 to survive, leaving us with £900 to distribute.
-Hence John should receive £300 and Anne £600.
+Hence John should receive £300 (half) and Anne £600 (double).

 Then we would get the distribution: